 How to Apply

-Photo ID is required at time of pickup.
+- Photo ID.
 Acceptable forms of ID include Hawaii Driver’s License, Hawaii State ID, Honolulu Bus Pass, Passport, Food Warehouse Club Card and Hawaii State Library Card.
 Other forms of identification may be approved upon Hawaiian Humane Society staff discretion.

 Assistance is limited to one application per household.
 Applications must be filled out completely in order to receive assistance.